How to use this manual

 Cao = Ca external concentration

-Cai = Ca external concentration
+Cai = Ca internal concentration

 pCa = Ca permeability through channel